NguyenTruongAnLab/CGEM_network/docs/development/Audit_CGEM_v1.1.md

 ## Executive Summary

 This audit documents the current state of the C-GEM Network model following intensive debugging and calibration efforts in December 2025.
-The model has achieved **good performance** for conservative tracers (salinity R²=0.65-0.99) and nutrient gradients (NO₃, NH₄, PO₄), but shows **systematic biases** in the carbonate system (pCO₂, pH) and greenhouse gases (CH₄, N₂O) that reflect fundamental model limitations rather than parameter tuning issues.
+The model has achieved **good performance** for conservative tracers (salinity R²=0.65-0.99) and just acceptable for nutrient gradients (NO₃), but shows **systematic biases** in nutrients (TOC, O₂, NH₄, PO₄), the carbonate system (pCO₂, pH) and greenhouse gases (CH₄, N₂O) that reflect fundamental model limitations rather than parameter tuning issues.

 The audit follows the **80/20 principle**: identifying the 20% of missing processes that cause 80% of the remaining model-data mismatch, with focus on improvements achievable using globally-available datasets rather than site-specific measurements.